FarronF/limerick-council-meetings/meetings/2022/10/24-Monthly Meeting of Metropolitan District of Limerick/Agenda - Meeting of Metropolitan District of Limerick - 24th October 2022.md

 the Metropolitan District do not have a central heating system and what plans will now be put in

-place to rectify this situation.---
+place to rectify this situation.
+---
 5

 **NOTICES OF MOTION**